 Got a trend-savvy tween or two?
 Portland Saturday Market is the go-to spot for creative crafts, handmade art and jewelry, and other one-of-a-kind finds.
 Book lovers could devote an entire week to exploring the block-size Powell’s City of Books, which augments its 1 million new and used books with offbeat local souvenirs and gifts.

-Adventurous families can take to the air via Konect Aviation helicopter tours, blast up the Willamette River with a Willamette Jetboat tour.
+Adventurous families can take to the air via Konect Aviation helicopter tours, or zoom up the Willamette River on a Willamette Jetboat tour.
 Families can also rent their own private electric boat with Portland Electric Boat Company (no experience necessary!).
 A visit to Kerr Bikes sends you on a beautiful cruise along riverfront bike paths with a four-seat “surrey” bike rental.

 And old-fashioned thrills abound at Oaks Amusement Park, which boasts retro roller coasters, a Ferris wheel and even a roller-skating rink.
 Parents can foster some competitive spirit, too: Challenge the kiddos to a putting match at downtown’s Glowing Greens, where ultraviolet black lights amp up a 3-D, pirate-themed indoor miniature golf course, or round out the day with a battle of wits at Mississippi Pizza, which hosts a kid-friendly spelling bee the first Saturday of the month from September through May.
 Who said parents can’t spell fun?